-This part describes the WHA policies for making applications available, accepting applications making preliminary determinations of eligibility, and the placement of applicants on the waiting list.
+This part describes the WHA policies for making applications available, accepting applications, making preliminary determinations of eligibility and the placement of applicants on the waiting list, when the waiting list is open.
 This part also describes the WHA's obligation to ensure the accessibility of the application process to elderly persons, people with disabilities, and people with limited English proficiency (LEP).